Credeau/credeau-docs/docs/products/credforge/bre.md

 #### For EMI Loans

+Look for -

+1. `output_data → rules_output → final_decision → EmiDecision` key in the output response to get the decision.
-Look for `output_data → rules_output → final_decision → LoanOffers` key in the output response to get a list of approved loans.
+2. `output_data → rules_output → final_decision → LoanOffers` key in the output response to get a list of approved loans.

 Example -